Zed-Inc/artemis-build-script/README.md

 * Nim

-This script came about because I found maven,gradle and ant to be to compilcated for what they were doing
+This script came about because I found maven,gradle and ant to be to compilcated for what they were doing the archive flag currently does not exist, this will be implemented soon